-Q: I ate too many baked goods, breads, and potatoes during the holidays and ended up gaining 15 pounds!
-I am more successful at losing weight when I cut back on carbs, but it's easier for me to do this in the summer (when I just naturally crave salads and raw veggies).
-It's freezing here in the winter, and all I want to eat are warm, hearty meals.
-Can you suggest a few satisfying low-carb vegetables that I can put on my winter menu?-Sue M., Minneapolis
+Q: I try to eat a low-carb diet, but it’s easier in the summer with salads and fresh veggies.
+It’s freezing here in the winter, and all I want to eat are warm, hearty meals.
+Can you suggest a few low-carb winter veggies that I can put on the menu?

 A: No matter what time of year it is, the general idea of cutting carbs to lose weight should be to replace grain products and starchy vegetables with lower-carb, non-starchy vegetables.
-Here are a few of my favorite low-carb foods to use as ingredients in wintertime meals.
+Here are a few of my favorite low-carb winter veggies to use as ingredients in seasonal meals.

 Fake ‘Em Out with “Faux” Spaghetti

-Spaghetti squash is a unique low-carb vegetable that makes an excellent substitution for pasta.
+Spaghetti squash is a unique low-carb winter vegetable that makes an excellent substitution for pasta.
 To prepare, bake it whole or halved (remove seeds first) in the oven, 375ºF for about 40 minutes.
 Or cut the squash in half, remove seeds, and microwave (covered with plastic wrap) for approximately 4 to 7 minutes depending on size.
 Use two forks to loosen the spaghetti-like strands.
-Serve the "pasta" on plates and top with organic meatballs and light marinara sauce, a pesto sauce, or sautéed chicken or shrimp and vegetables.
+Serve the “pasta” on plates and top with organic meatballs and light marinara sauce, a pesto sauce, or sautéed chicken or shrimp and vegetables.
 An average spaghetti squash makes 4-6 servings, and you can freeze leftovers.
-Spaghetti squash is rich in fiber and vitamins B6 and C.
+Spaghetti squash are lower in carbs than other types of squash, while being rich in fiber and vitamins B6 and C.

 Use Your (Sea) Noodle